OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 Thank you for using GitHub!
 We're happy you're here.
 Please read this Terms of Service agreement carefully before accessing or using GitHub.
 Because it is such an important contract between us and our users, we have tried to make it as clear as possible.
 For your convenience, we have presented these terms in a short non-binding summary followed by the full legal terms.

 Summary Section What can you find there?
 A. Definitions Some basic terms, defined in a way that will help you understand this agreement.
 Refer back up to this section for clarification.
 B. Account Terms These are the basic requirements of having an Account on GitHub.
 C. Acceptable Use These are the basic rules you must follow when using your GitHub Account.
 D. User-Generated Content You own the content you post on GitHub.
 However, you have some responsibilities regarding it, and we ask you to grant us some rights so we can provide services to you.
 E. Private Repositories This section talks about how GitHub will treat content you post in private repositories.
 F. Copyright &.
 DMCA Policy This section talks about how GitHub will respond if you believe someone is infringing your copyrights on GitHub.
 G. Intellectual Property Notice This describes GitHub's rights in the website and service.
 H. API Terms These are the rules for using GitHub's APIs, whether you are using the API for development or data collection.
-I. Additional Terms for GitHub Pages We have a few specific rules for content hosted using GitHub Pages.
-J. Third Party Applications We have a few rules for creating apps for other Users, and another set of terms for GitHub Marketplace.
-K. Advertising on GitHub If you want to promote your content on GitHub, this section lays out some rules you must follow.
-L. Payment You are responsible for payment.
+I. Additional Terms for GitHub Pages and Learning Lab We have a few specific rules for content hosted using GitHub Pages.
+J. Beta Previews These are some of the additional terms that apply to GitHub's features that are still in development.
+K. Third Party Applications We have a few rules for creating apps for other Users, and another set of terms for GitHub Marketplace.
+L. Advertising on GitHub If you want to promote your content on GitHub, this section lays out some rules you must follow.
+M. Payment You are responsible for payment.
 We are responsible for billing you accurately.
-M. Cancellation and Termination You may cancel this agreement and close your Account at any time.
-N. Communications with GitHub We only use email and other electronic means to stay in touch with our users.
+N. Cancellation and Termination You may cancel this agreement and close your Account at any time.
+O. Communications with GitHub We only use email and other electronic means to stay in touch with our users.
 We do not provide phone support.
-O. Disclaimer of Warranties We provide our service as is, and we make no promises or guarantees about this service. **Please read this section carefully. you should understand what to expect.** P. Limitation of Liability We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement. **Please read this section carefully. it limits our obligations to you.** Q. Release and Indemnification You are fully responsible for your use of the service.
-R. Changes to these Terms of Service We may modify this agreement, but we will give you 30 days' notice of changes that affect your rights.
-S. Miscellaneous Please see this section for legal details including our choice of law.
+P. Disclaimer of Warranties We provide our service as is, and we make no promises or guarantees about this service. **Please read this section carefully. you should understand what to expect.** Q. Limitation of Liability We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement. **Please read this section carefully. it limits our obligations to you.** R. Release and Indemnification You are fully responsible for your use of the service.
+S. Changes to these Terms of Service We may modify this agreement, but we will give you 30 days' notice of changes that affect your rights.
+T. Miscellaneous Please see this section for legal details including our choice of law.
 The GitHub Terms of Service

-Effective date: April 19, 2019
+Effective date: October 8, 2019

 A. Definitions

 **Short version:** _We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information._

+1. An "Account" represents your legal relationship with GitHub.
+A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
+“Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
+A User Account can be a member of any number of Organizations.
-1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at github.com/site/privacy) and procedures that we may publish from time to time on the Website.
+2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at github.com/site/privacy) and procedures that we may publish from time to time on the Website.
 Most of our site policies are available at help.github.com/categories/site-policy.
+3. "Beta Previews" mean software, services, or features identified as alpha, beta, preview, early access, or evaluation, or words or phrases with similar meanings.
+4. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
+"Content" also includes Services.
+“User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
+"Your Content" is Content that you create or own.
+5. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
-2. The “Service” refers to the applications, software, products, and services provided by GitHub.
+6. The “Service” refers to the applications, software, products, and services provided by GitHub, including any Beta Previews.
+7. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service. that accesses or uses any part of the Account. or that directs the use of the Account in the performance of its functions.
+A User must be at least 13 years of age.
+Special terms may apply for business or government Accounts (See Section B(5): Additional Terms).
-3. The “Website” refers to GitHub’s website located at github.com, and all content, services, and products provided by GitHub at or through the Website.
+8. The “Website” refers to GitHub’s website located at github.com, and all content, services, and products provided by GitHub at or through the Website.
 It also refers to GitHub-owned subdomains of github.com, such as education.github.com and pages.github.com.
 These Terms also govern GitHub’s conference websites, such as githubuniverse.com, and product websites, such as atom.io.
 Occasionally, websites owned by GitHub may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
-4. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service. that accesses or uses any part of the Account. or that directs the use of the Account in the performance of its functions.
-A User must be at least 13 years of age.
-Special terms may apply for business or government Accounts (See Section B(5): Additional Terms).
-5. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
-6. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
-"Content" also includes Services.
-“User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
-"Your Content" is Content that you create or own.
-7. An "Account" represents your legal relationship with GitHub.
-A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
-“Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
-A User Account can be a member of any number of Organizations.

 B. Account Terms